-When it comes to financial planning, parents know they need to save for their post-working years.
+When it comes to strategizing finances, parents know they need to save for their post-working years.
 Yet there’s also tremendous pressure to save for children’s college education, especially as the price tag for education continues to soar.

 But saving for one goal doesn’t have to mean sacrificing the other.
 Try these strategies to help you prioritize and handle your dual savings needs.

 Financing retirement and paying for education might seem like giant goals, but many people don’t know exactly how much they’ll need for either.
 Those figures depend on your age, financial situation and your kids’ college plans.

 Getting a realistic idea of how much each will cost can help you prioritize and strategize.
 Try an online retirement calculator to estimate how much you’ll need for retirement.
 And use an online college savings calculator to see how much you should put away to hit your college savings goals.